In 2012, C#5 was released. This version introduced two new keywords async

 .

-What’s often not well understood is that there are really 2 tasks involved in an async
+One key point not often understood is that there are at least 2 tasks involved in an async

 method: